 7. Foundations programs from Group of Eight Universities.

-Please view the Direct Entry Table as well as our Accepted Qualifications for further details on pathway options.
+Please refer to our Direct Entry Table as well as our Accepted Qualifications page for further details.

-You can lodge an application for Credit Transfer after you have accepted your offer to study with us at UNSW.
+You can lodge a request for Credit Transfer within your application to study with us at UNSW.
 Assessment is dependent on the similarity of the courses and the institution at which they were studied so there is no guarantee that credit will be awarded.
 We are also unable to pre-assess applications due to the constant changes of the courses at different institutions.

 As part of the UNSW Recognition of Prior Learning policy, students may be offered credits for courses amounting to a maximum of 50% of their degree requirements.
 However, this will be assessed on a case-by-case basis.
 Credit can only be awarded for courses completed no more than 10 years prior.